General

 April 16, 2024

+When it comes to improving resilience, research shows that consistency is key.
+Consistency is about establishing regular habits that we can string together to form a routine.
+It’s the habits that are important.
 It comes as no surprise that an effective morning routine can set you up for success for the rest of the day.
-We sat down with Rob Redenbach, one of Australia’s most sought after keynote speakers, to find out his morning non-negotiables.
+We sat down with Rob Redenbach to discuss his morning non-negotiables—what he refers to as his ‘scripts’.

 Q: What is the importance of a morning routine to you?